 Alexander van Bakel is an artist and writer born (1994) and based in Amsterdam.
 As a writer he specializes in fiction with surreal and dreamlike elements.
 He completed his first novel "The Enterprise" in 2018 and is currently working on a bundle of short stories.

 His main focuss as an artist is the continues project "Paradise Found" and the development and discovery of this world.
-Read more about the project below.
+Read more about the project further down.

-I created the world of 'Paradise Found' in its rudimentary form during my second study year at the Gerrit Rietveld Academy.
+The world of 'Paradise Found' which is my main focus at the moment came into existence during my second study year at the Gerrit Rietveld Academy.
 It started with a fascination for cruise ships.
 I always wondered what drew people to these colossal structures.
 The cruise ship is an artificial environment made and organized according to our needs with the specific purpose to entertain people and provide a relaxing experience in general.
 David Foster Wallace wrote quite a funny essay about his experience on a cruise and I would recommend reading it.

 Like David Foster Wallace, for me, a place created with this sole purpose in mind and no way to escape it sounds more like staying in a dystopian prison.
 I do not think the comparison is so far-fetched than it might appear.
 Both are strictly ordered worlds in themselves but with different purposes in mind.
 One is used for relaxation and comfort while the other is designed to punish people.
 This contrast made me wonder about limits and freedom; how limitations on freedom can create environments that we either experience as pleasurable or with displeasure.